zakcali/listh-index/README.md

 # listh-index
-An Electron application written in Javascript.
+An Electron application written in Javascript/nodejs.

 iputs ResearcherIds one by line either entered or pasted.